 These are the important dates for the next period of admission:

 - The current round of admissions for one Junior Research Fellow position the academic year 2023/2024 opens on December 6

 - The admission interview takes place on January 4

 - Studies start on the 5th of February 2024

 The admission process involves two parallel processes: the general admission process and the process of finding a research topic and a supervisor.
 It would be best to start these processes early because both will take some time.

-The general admission process that is dealt with by the central admission unit at Tallinn University:
+The Admissions Office deals with the general admission process at Tallinn University:

-Extensive information on what the formal requirements are, what to submit for the application and about deadlines can be found on the general information page of the PhD program.
-Here you can also find details about the curriculum.
+Extensive information on the formal requirements, what to submit for the application, and deadlines can be found in the general information for the university's doctoral programs.

-In case you have any questions about any of this, including also language requirements, visa requirements and where to send the application should be directed to: firstname.lastname@example.org.
+If you have any questions about this, including language requirements, visa requirements, and where to send the application, don't hesitate to contact email@example.com.